saeziae/blog-ng/source/_posts/build-your-own-linux-for-uconsole-a06.md

 cd linux-clockworkpi-a06u
 ```

-We use some tricks to build it on x86-64 PC (or you can use qemu-user to chroot into an aarch64 rootfs and do the command above, with pain):
+We use some tricks to build it on x86-64 PC (or you can use qemu-user to chroot into an aarch64 rootfs and makepkg natively, with pain):

 ```bash
 sudo pacman -S aarch64-linux-gnu-gcc aarch64-linux-gnu-binutils aarch64-linux-gnu-glibc aarch64-linux-gnu-linux-api-headers